Help is on the way!

 Think of it as bringing compassionate, professional support directly to you, on your terms.
 This form of therapy makes consistent mental health care accessible and sustainable, even on days when you don’t feel your best.
 At Blue Moon Senior Counseling, we specialize in telehealth services designed specifically for older adults.
 Our goal is to make it as easy as possible for you to get the mental health care you deserve, without adding any extra stress to your plate.
 It’s about providing a confidential space where you can focus entirely on your well-being, right from your favorite chair.

-How Does Online Therapy Work?
+How Does Online Therapy for Seniors Work?

 Getting started is usually very straightforward.
 The process often begins with a simple intake to understand your needs, which helps match you with the right therapist for your situation.
 You can explore different profiles to find someone you feel comfortable with.
 Once you’re matched, you’ll schedule regular sessions, typically through video calls or sometimes audio-only calls if you prefer.
 All you need is a reliable internet connection and a device like a laptop or smartphone.
 Our team at Blue Moon is here to help you find one of our therapists who is a great fit for you and your goals.

-Mental Health Support for Chronic Illness
+The Role of Mental Health in Chronic Illness Care

 Living with a long-term illness isn’t just a physical challenge; it can take a significant toll on your emotional health.
 It’s common to experience feelings of anxiety, frustration, and/or depression when your daily life is shaped by a health condition.
 Online therapy provides a dedicated space to address these conditions and feelings.
 Our therapists are experienced in helping older adults with the specific emotional hurdles that come with chronic illness.
 Through individual teletherapy, we can help you develop strategies for coping with illness, managing stress, and finding a sense of balance again.
 It’s a way to get specialized support without the physical strain of leaving home.